awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

 **Large Worlds: Roads**

 + Road meshification is ~4x faster due to improvements in batching, jobification, and time slicing.

+## Systems<a name="systems-improvements-changes-v1.22"></a>

+Memory Improvements
++ Memory stomp detection tool.
+When enabled, checks for memory corrupted by reads/writes outside the boundaries of allocated memory.
++ Improved memory tracking for VRAM and display of e_MemoryProfiling cvar (LY-104969).
+Memory usage now is broken down:
+++ VRAM
++++ Texture: Render targets, Assets, Dynamic
++++ Buffer: Vertex, Index, Constant, Other
+++ CPU: broken down by main allocators
++ Restructure of Allocator's class hierarchy; making them more stable to boot ordering (solving some issues in Release/monolithic builds)
++ Asset Memory Analyzer Asset Memory Analyzer
++ Memory driller: fixes to dump all allocations to CSV file **NOTE**: with any change affecting memory layout, previous memory-related bugs that did not cause crashes/issues could now produce unexpected behavior.
+For example, a memory overrun that previously was not producing any visible/detectable bug, may now produce issues.

 ## Mobile/macOS<a name="macOS-improvements-changes-v1.22"></a>